JagadeeshR14/PersonalTravelBlog/README.md

-Experience the world through my personal travel blog, hosted on IBM Cloud Sta􏰀c Web Apps.
+Experience the world through my personal travel blog, hosted on IBM Cloud Static Web Apps.
 Immerse yourself in captivating photos, glean valuable travel tips, and explore my globe-trotting adventures.
 The aim of our project is to create a dynamic and inspiring personal travel blog hosted on IBM Cloud Static Web Apps.
 And sharing travel experiences, tips, and photos to encourage wanderlust and build a global travel community.